cy4nguy/Python-Ransomware/README.md

 # Python-Ransomware
 Complete Python RansomeWare Source Code With Full Decoumetions.

-To Convet the .py to exe You can use <a href="https://www.pyinstaller.org">pyinstaller</a> .
+To Convet the .py to exe You can use <a href="https://www.pyinstaller.org">pyinstaller</a> .<br>
-TO install pyinstaller: <code>https://www.pyinstaller.org</code>
+To install pyinstaller: <code>https://www.pyinstaller.org</code>
+To Convet .py File to exe : <code>pyinstaller --onefile -w --icon YourIcon.ico Ransomware.py </code>